gravelCompBio/RegPattern2Vec/README.md

 2) After performing the random walk sections of the code in either jupyter notebook, either the embedding files provided can be used or embedding files can be generated from the user’s own data.
 If you wish to generate your own embedding files, please see the section below for how to do so with metapath2vec.

-A) If the user creates their own embedding please note the current version of the code assumes 	the use of our provided embedding (generated with the provided Knowledge Graph).
+#### A) If the user creates their own embedding please note the current version of the code assumes that you are just following the example provided and the use of our provided embedding (generated with our data and provided Knowledge Graph).
 Users will 	need to change file name in code (both notebooks).